A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Discussion

 With any powerful text-to-image GenAI model, it is necessary to consider the broader ethical and safety implications.
 We allude to \textit{RQ2} while discussing design implications for safeguarding against hallucinations and confirmation bias, as well as addressing misuse of the generated CT scans.

 \textbf{Safeguard Against Hallucinations \& Confirmation Bias.} As we have seen through our own experiences and previous work, hallucinations are prevalent in GenAI systems.
 This is especially concerning because primarily the more experienced participants were commenting on misrepresentations of the prompt in their generated CT scan.
 This motivates future works to explore ways to express hallucinations to users, especially to novice users.
-Along with hallucinations, confirmation bias can emerge when working with AI~\cite{rosbach2025two}, especially among students and junior trainees.
+Along with hallucinations, some participants raised concerns about confirmation bias, which can emerge when working with AI~\cite{rosbach2025two}, especially among students and junior trainees.
 While it may be hard to avoid generating hallucinations, we can design mechanisms to safeguard end-users from confirmation bias during their learning experience.
 Designing mechanisms to minimize confirmation bias is especially important in an educational environment because recent work has shown how people can start reasoning incorrectly when given misleading explanations generated by AI~\cite{spitzer2024don}.
 These designs are especially important to avoid deskilling, slowing professional growth, and minimizing over-reliance.
-One potential solution that we see is by developing visual explanations that associate concepts from the prompt to regions of the generated image, such as the technical solutions proposed by~\citet{chefer2023attend} and~\citet{evirgen2024text}.
+One potential solution that we see is by developing visual explanations that associate concepts from the prompt to regions of the generated image, such as the technical solutions proposed by~\citet{chefer2023attend},~\citet{bradshaw2025toward}, and~\citet{evirgen2024text}.

-\textbf{Preventing Misuse and Malpractice.}~\citet{koohi2023generative} suggests the potential for AI-generated medical images to fabricate clinical results or patients' conditions, which can lead to inaccurate conclusions or mistreating patients.
+\textbf{Preventing Misuse and Malpractice.} Although this was not an emerging theme from the interviews, it is necessary to anticipate potential misuse and malpractice of synthetic medical images.~\citet{koohi2023generative} suggests the potential for AI-generated medical images to fabricate clinical results or patients' conditions, which can lead to inaccurate conclusions or mistreating patients.
 The misuse and malpractice scenarios could go on, but it is more important to discuss practices to prevent such scenarios from becoming prevalent.
-This especially becomes important when these models increase competency by being able to do tasks such as inpainting original patient CT scans.~\citet {horvitz2022horizon} proposes watermarking as a potential solution, being pivotal to ensuring transparency.
-Ultimately, there needs to be a clear indicator between a generated CT and a patient's real CT.
+This especially becomes important when these models increase competency by being able to do tasks such as inpainting original patient CT scans.~\citet {horvitz2022horizon} proposes watermarking as a potential solution to distinguish synthetic from real content, promoting transparency.